riceissa/breathing/doc.md

 mention how people with shortness of breath might not think they are hyperventilating.
 For example I don't think I've ever overtly hyperventilated in my life.
 And yet, I was constantly low-grade overbreathing. @breathingdisordersbookchapter4 [p.
 68] says "Hyperventilation tends to persist in many people, and once a pattern of overbreathing is established it can be maintained by only a 10% increase in minute volume, which could be achieved by a combination of deeper breaths, faster breathing, or an occasional sigh".

+kidneys are supposed to adjust within 5 days.
+BUT mine seem to be taking a lot longer (it's been about 2 weeks now as of 2024-01-31, and i'm still having air hunger daily). why could this be?

+- it's possible that with my dysautonomia (and/or whatever else is wrong with me) my kidneys are just not NORMAL kidneys, but sluggish broken kidneys
+- i also have an inkling that the studies they did on this was for ppl who overbreathed during the experiment, not ppl who have been overbreathin for literally over 10 years. it's possible (just like with SSRIs or various other medications or w/e) that if you've been overbreathing for much longer, then your kidneys are just "more stuck", "more set in their ways", than the standard experimentally verified number. if true, now that i am at a normal CO~2~ baseline, i should just be able to literally keep going, keep doing the same thing, and the air hunger should just gradually disappear.
+- maybe my bicarbonate levels take 3--5 days to adjust to one additional "rung", and there are like several rungs? i am not quite sure how that would be, but this could be why it's taking way longer than 5 days. (and experiments maybe only tested a "one-rung change".)
+It would make sense that making a greater change takes a longer time.
+- the literature could just straight up be _wrong_ about this, like, on what experimental or theoretical basis are they even claiming the kidneys take 5 days? i have not looked into the actual experiments so i can't tell whether people are just parroting flawed studies or the experiments were replicated.

 ## The Henderson--Hasselbalch equation and CO~2~ tolerance

 <!--